 At this time of year we see a lot of pets coming in for routine boosters or consultations that have gained a few extra pounds.
 Whilst this is ok if your pet still remains a healthy weight, our main concern is those that are now classed as overweight or even obese.

-Being overweight for dogs and cats can cause multiple health problems such as diabetes, heart disease, joint problems so it is important the we get their weight down as quickly and as safely as we can.
+Being overweight for dogs and cats can cause multiple health problems such as diabetes, heart disease and joint problems, so it is important that we get their weight down as quickly and as safely as we can.

 Tips For Managing Your Pet’s Weight